Johnson County KS · Car Detailing Guide

 At 212°F, the steam coming out of the wand does three things simultaneously that no chemical cleaner can replicate in a single step.

 First, it breaks the physical bond between contamination and the surface.
-Grease, body oil, dried coffee, sunscreen residue, pet dander — all of these bind to fabric and hard surfaces through a combination of oil chemistry and dried proteins.
-Heat breaks those bonds.
-The contamination loosens and becomes extractable, rather than smeared around by a cloth.
+Grease, body oil, dried coffee, sunscreen residue, pet dander, all of these bind to fabric and hard surfaces through a combination of oil chemistry and dried proteins.

 What Happens When You Use Chemical Cleaners Instead